MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 ## Lateral Movement

-In the attacks we simulated in the previous tutorial, the reconnaissance playbook, we gained extensive network information.
-Using that information, our goal during this Lateral Movement phase of the lab is getting to the critical value IP addresses we already discovered.
+From our simulated attacks in the previous tutorial, the reconnaissance playbook, we gained extensive network information.
+Using that information, our goal during this Lateral Movement phase of the lab is getting to the critical value IP addresses we already discovered and seeing Azure ATP's alerts on the movement.
 In the previous Reconnaissance lab simulation, we identified 10.0.24.6 as the target IP since that was where SamiraA’s computer credentials were exposed.
-We'll use various attack methods to try to move laterally across the domain.
+We'll mimic various attack methods to try to move laterally across the domain.

 ## Dump Credentials In-Memory from VictimPC

-During our reconnaissance attacks, **VictimPC** wasn't only exposed to JeffL’s credentials.
+During our mock reconnaissance attacks, **VictimPC** wasn't only exposed to JeffL’s credentials.
 There are other useful accounts to discover on that machine.
 To achieve a lateral move using **VictimPC**, we'll attempt to enumerate in-memory credentials on the shared resource.
 Dumping in-memory credentials using **mimikatz** is a popular attack method using a common tool.

 ### Mimikatz sekurlsa::logonpasswords